How to Make an iOS App For Your Business? [CHECKLIST]

 iOS App Development: Design

-Now that you have a solid picture of what you are aiming to achieve with your iOS application, it’s time to put those thoughts into action with design.
+Now that you have a solid picture of the basics of how to make an iOS app and of what you are aiming to achieve with your iOS application, it’s time to put those thoughts into action with design.

 Now it’s time to create a quick prototype that reflects the app’s main concepts.
 Start with wireframes, so schematic blueprints that illustrate how to use the solution, covering key use cases.
 They consist of elements such as main GUI elements, object categories, and rough navigation schemes, to help you to layout the functionality of each app screen.